dealloc/adventure-template/README.md

 - `src`
   - `scripts` contains the Javascript handling interactivity etc
     - `hooks` contains the implementation of hooks this module listens to (like Sequencer, ProseMirror, ...)
+    - `importer` contains the custom importer for your adventure template, allowing you to customize the process.
     - `journals` this is where the journal enhancement code lives
     - `macros` put the macros your module uses here (see [why put macros in scripts](#why-put-macros-in-scripts))
+        - `blank-macros.ts` a boilerplate empty macro to demonstrate how to write your own
     - `utilities` as it says on the tin, contains utility methods to make your life easier
     - `constants.ts` contains module wide constants to allow reusing identifiers etc
     - `index.ts` this is the file that Foundry starts executing when your module is loaded